 Over the last decade and in my time as a Representative, I've advocated in support of legislation to protect the climate, fully fund schools, recognize the civil rights of LGBTQ people, provide healthcare for all, grant workers the right to earn leave, restore tribal sovereignty, and provide services for adults with disabilities.
 If re-elected as Orono’s Representative to the Maine House, I will continue to bring my perspective, experience, vision, and persistence to the work of implementing policies that make Maine a better and more just place to live.

 Read on below to learn more about me!
 For more information about my work in the legislature, see here.

 WHERE I COME FROM

 I was born and raised in Philadelphia, PA.
-My mom was a third grade teacher and later a real estate agent and my dad was a pediatrician.
+My mom was a third grade teacher and later a real estate agent, and my dad was a pediatrician.
 My parents followed the example of their immigrant parents; they were dedicated to family and served in leadership roles in their communities.
-They volunteered for boards, actively raised funds for non-profit organizations, and instilled this tradition of service in their four children.
+They volunteered for boards, actively raised funds for non-profit organizations, and instilled a tradition of service in their four children.

 BECOMING A SCIENTIST

 As a teenager, I wanted to learn about farming.
 As a result, after high school, I spent a year living and working on a Kibbutz in Israel.
 It is there that I fell in love with soils.
 I returned to the US and studied soil science and international agriculture at Cornell University.
 After college, I worked for the USDA Soil Conservation Service (now called NRCS) mapping soils in North Carolina.
 I attended North Carolina State University and earned a Master of Science in Soils and Geomorphology.
 My research, conducted during a year living in the Upper Amazon Basin in Peru, was funded by the US Agency for International Development’s agricultural technology transfer program.
 The goal of the work was to provide information to local farmers to assist them to transition agricultural practices that were more sustainable than shifting cultivation.